FLUX-SE/all_docs/en_US/spat-revolution/1_TO_BE_SORTED.md

 When a Virtual Room is Channel Based, the speaker configuration layout is modeled as fixed speakers which appear in the Room graphically according to their programmed positions (_see [Custom Speaker Configuration](Spatialisation_technology_Speaker_Arrangement.md)_) - you will not be able to move those speakers around with the mouse.
 These fixed speaker positions are vitalizing a sound system configuration which is often the same one that will be used for diffusion.
 These virtual speakers interact with the virtual acoustics of each room as designed by the _[artificial reverberation](8_Artificial_Reverberation_8_Artificial_Reverberation.md)_.

+:::{.callout-note}
-> Each room can have a DIFFERENT Virtual Acoustic design and different sources.
+Each room can have a DIFFERENT Virtual Acoustic design and different sources.

 The idea is that by simulating speaker positions and acoustic interactions, the process of mixing for a particular speaker layout becomes more predictable.
 For example, by monitoring binaurally a scene from a channel based room, it is possible to get an impression as to how the mix might sound diffused by a particular speaker arrangement, including the space between speakers and gain characteristics belonging to selected panning types.
 As we have mentioned earlier in the section about [Ambisonics](Scene_based_streams.md), there are also options for mixing and monitoring a particular Channel Based Room simulation transcoded to a different setup than that being simulated, which may also be useful in certain contexts.